 Glasgow consists of plenty of narrow streets lined with impressive buildings.
 This then makes a show when looking up, which I captured in the following frames:

 It is not just looking up, in some places you get geometry facing forward.

 --- getting around ---

 I covered some distance by walking, as usual.
 However, there was another way I wanted to give a go: the local subway.
 Glasgow has the third-oldest underground metro system in the world, after London and Budapest.
 Moreover, the tunnel diameter is only 11 feet / 3.35m, which means that the rolling stock is quite tiny.
 Point of interest, for a fact.

-The trains are similar to those in operation on London's deep level lines, but smaller.
+The trains are similar to those in operation on London's deep-level lines but smaller.
 Tall people can't stand straight in it.
-When the coaches are empty, they feel very cozy, as they are personally-sized.
-And when they get full, well, that's another experience.
-People wall-to-wall, some discussing rugby, some casually snorting powder from a mastercard, pretty much every guy sporting the same undercut hairstyle, pretty much every girl with a thick make-up, all having a notoriously strong accent.
+When the coaches were empty, they felt very cozy, as they are personally-sized.
+And when they got full, well, that's another experience.
+People wall-to-wall, some discussed rugby, some casually snorted powder from a mastercard.
+Pretty much every guy sported the same undercut hairstyle, pretty much every girl had thick make-up, all having notoriously strong accent.
 The f-words flew frequently, fast.

 A good number of locations were like a carefully constructed movie set.
 Just bring actors and a few lights; ready to film.

 Finally, there was one color that broke the faded facades...